 Head Start Celebrates 60 Years of Empowering Children and Families Nationwide

-Alexandria, VA — This Sunday, May 18 marked the 60th anniversary of one of the nation’s most impactful early learning programs, Head Start.
+Alexandria, Va. — This Sunday, May 18 marked the 60th anniversary of one of the nation’s most impactful early learning programs, Head Start.
 Since its founding in 1965, Head Start has transformed the lives of more than 40 million children and families across the nation, providing comprehensive early learning and child care, better health and nutrition, and parent involvement services to eligible families across the United States.

 To mark this historic milestone, many local Head Start programs are celebrating in different ways.
 The National Head Start Association (NHSA) has several initiatives planned, including: